SEND Information Report

 What kind of special Educational needs does Willoughby make provision for?

-Willoughby is an all age (2-19) special academy for pupils with moderate, severe and profound learning difficulties.
+Willoughby is a 2-19 special academy for pupils with moderate, severe and profound learning difficulties.
 We are part of the Priory Federation of Academies Trust and are situated in Bourne, South Lincolnshire.
 All pupils who attend Willoughby have an Education Health and Care Plan (EHCP).
-The school currently caters for 110 students and has a strong reputation in the county.
-We pride our self on our commitment to the development, achievement and well-being of the whole school community and the support we provide for parents and their children.
+The school currently caters for 141 pupils and has a strong reputation in the county.
+We pride ourselves on our commitment to the development, achievement and well-being of the whole school community and the support we provide for parents and their children.